MissZamzam/Super-Stay/README.md

 ## Deployment
 Super-Stay is deployed on Vercel, a cloud platform for serverless deployment.
 Vercel makes it easy to deploy and manage React applications, with features like automatic scaling, SSL encryption, and continuous deployment.

-To deploy this project on Vercel, we followed these steps:

-Created an account on Vercel (https://vercel.com/).

-Connected our GitHub account to Vercel.

-Created a new project on Vercel and linked it to the GitHub repository for the Super-Stay project.

-Configured the project settings on Vercel, including environment variables, build settings, and custom domains.

-Deployed the project by pushing changes to the GitHub repository.
-Vercel automatically detects changes and triggers a new build and deployment.

-By deploying the Super-Stay project on Vercel, we were able to make it publicly accessible and shareable with others.
+By deploying the Super-Stay project on Vercel,I was able to make it publicly accessible and shareable with others.
 You can access the live version of the Super-Stay application at https://super-stay.vercel.app/.